hirzi/Workshop/README.md

 <img src="https://github.com/hirzi/Workshop/blob/main/Example_figures/breadth_vs_depth.png" width="800">

 The answer can be difficult, and lies in weighing the respective advantages and disadvantages of these two alternatives, in the context of the biological question at hand.
 Briefly, both approaches have their caveats.
 For the former (i.e. subset of genetic markers), we **1)** assume the sub-selection of the genome to be representative of the whole genome, **2)** are prone to ascertainment bias, and **3)** lack data in unsequenced parts of the genome which prohibits detection of new, potentially interesting genetic variants.
 For the latter (low-coverage sequencing), our certainty in the genotype call (i.e. whether something is **A**, **C**, **T** or **G**) is much lower, due to the fact that we are reading each position fewer times, and hence are prone to more sequencing errors in our genotype calls.
+Further, the power to detect rare variants is strongly diminished.

 That said, in the last years (for both cases), there has been notable advances in alleviating these respective downsides.
 For the former, modern sequencing techniques provide more and more markers (at increasingly cheaper prices), while for the latter, we now have methods that explicitly accommodate the uncertainty in genotype calls in analyses, or put another way, we do not have to explicitly call genotypes but rather we can consider their genotype likelihoods instead (aka the probability of the data given a specific genotype).